karlstav/cava/README.md

 Font notes
 ----------

-Since the graphics are simply based on characters, performance is dependent on the terminal font.
-Unless you are running in on of the graphical modes, the graphics are pixel/resolution-based.
+If you are running in terminal or raw modes the graphics are based on characters and thus the performance is dependent on the terminal font.
+Or you are running in graphical modes from which the graphics are pixel based and the performance depends on the window size you are running at.

 ### In ttys